richardsbenjamin/richardsbenjamin.github.io/_posts/2025-09-06-aurora-encoder-latent-space.md

 ## The Encoder Ouput
 The encoder's output is a matrix of size $512\times 259,200$.
 To interpret it, it will be fruitful to understand how it was constructed.

+Surface and atomspheric variables are passed separately to the Aurora encoder, and are treated independently before being combined in the output.

-Surface and static inputs are combined into a tensor of size $2\times 7 \times720\times 1440$ (two time steps, seven variables, global grid).
+Surface and static inputs are first combined into a tensor of size $2\times 7 \times720\times 1440$ (two time steps, seven variables, global grid).
 With a patch size of 4 and embedding dimension of 512, the surface encoder produces $512\times 180\times 360$, which is then flattened to $512\times 64800\times 1$.

 Atmospheric inputs start as $2\times 5\times 13\times 720\times 1440$ (two time steps, five variables, 13 pressure levels).
 Using the same patching scheme, this becomes $512\times 64800\times 3$.